 When your child first joins social media, ensure that you take a proactive role in this process.
 Once they customize a user profile, head on over to the privacy settings of the account.
 Do this to help ensure the content they access is suitable for people of their age bracket.
 Take time to teach them about privacy online and the ways to manage privacy settings correctly.

 You are children likely to come across malicious software and programs online.
 Sometimes, they are more susceptible as they cannot differentiate between what is good and wrong.
 Your role as a parent is to support your child’s online safety by investing in a suitable antivirus.
 If you don’t want to spend additional money, consider the free versions such as Avira.
+Not only will this keep your children safe, but it will help protect your computer as well, even down to keeping your internet speed high.
+If you are having problems with your internet speed, however, it’s best to look for new internet providers so everyone can enjoy being online in the right way.

 If your child uses tablets or computers regularly, ensure you set up a user account for each of them.
 You can help them customize their specific device’s settings, so they can never access adult content without your consent.